zaraavoyan/csphw2/README.md

 -Choral Arrangements

 Process:
--The AI, depending on the kind of data it receives,
+-The AI, depending on the kind of data it receives, makes sounds that have been pre-recorded by a choir and Bjork herself.
+As it learns more and more, eventually